peterjcaulfield/raiden/README.md

 ## Getting started

-First create a hidden `.raiden` folder in your home directory.
-You then need to create two config files, one for the API hostnames and one for the individual API request definitions.
+On install, a hidden `.raiden` folder will have been created in your home directory containing two `.yml` files, one for the API hostnames and one for the individual API request definitions.

 Hostnames are stored `~/.raiden/envs.yml` as key/value.
 You can also define a `default` host to be used for when no host is provided to `raiden`.
 An example config looks like so: